-Benzodiazepines are available in pill and capsule form.
+Benzodiazepines are most commonly found in pill and capsule form.
 Color, size, and shape vary depending on the specific prescription medication.
+Benzodiazepines can also be found in the form of a syrup and injectable preparation.

 What Are the Short-Term Effects of Benzodiazepines?

 Benzodiazepines are often taken by individuals who suffer from insomnia or epilepsy, as they can cause drowsiness and reduce seizures.
-Individuals suffering from muscle spasms and anxiety may take benzodiazepines to alleviate their symptoms as well.
-Though they provide temporary comfort for some, benzodiazepines are easily misused as they are a factor in approximately 30 percent of overdoses across the United States.
+Individuals suffering with muscle spasms or anxiety may take benzodiazepines to alleviate their symptoms as well.
+Though they provide temporary comfort for some, benzodiazepines are easily misused – they are a factor in approximately 30 percent of overdoses across the United States.
+Some of the common short-term effects of benzodiazepine addiction may include:

 Why Are Benzodiazepines Harmful?